paulscherrerinstitute/IocshDeclWrap/README.md

 should still derive your `Printer` class from `PrinterBase`.
 This ensures forward-compatibility if the `PrinterBase` class is ever enhanced with additional members.

+#### The `ArgPrinter` Template
+This template is used to print the values of mutable arguments after the user function returns.
+It can also be specialized for a particular function signature.
+Consult the `Printer` template section for more information.

 #### Printing Summary